jshub/jshub.github.com/hPage/index.markdown

 hPage metadata and CSS class names can be freely used on the same element where appropriate.
 </div>

-When the user clicks on a tab (1b), this fires a !JavaScript event.
+When the user clicks on a tab (1b), this fires a JavaScript event.
 The event handler makes a CSS change which causes the selected tab to be displayed.
 The event handler will additionally trigger the parser to look for hPages within the newly-displayed tab.
 The DOM node that is examined, `#tab-3` in this example, is called the *context* for the event.

 The parser will collect data from the hPage element(s) within this node, but not the rest of the document.
 The result will be composite of all hPages within that DOM node, whether marked as `hidden-on-load` or not.